 - open, effective and fair competition between suppliers

 - robust documentation of approvals and tender processes

-One of the objectives of the Ministry’s Preventing and Minimising Gambling Harm Strategic Plan 2010–2016 is to enhance workforce development.
+One of the objectives of the Ministry’s Strategy to Prevent and Minimise Gambling Harm 2019/20–2021/22 is to enhance workforce development.

 The Ministry supports workforce development by allocating a proportion of its funding to non-government organisations for workforce development.
 This allows problem gambling staff working for Ministry-funded problem gambling service providers to put aside some time each year to undertake training and further develop their skills.

 Currently the Ministry contract with ABACUS (Counselling, Training & Supervision Ltd) to provide support to clinical psychosocial intervention staff, and Te Kakano (led by Hapai Te Hauora Tapui) to train the problem gambling primary prevention public health workforce.

 These services are integral to achieving the Ministry’s strategic objectives to develop a skilled workforce to deliver effective services to prevent and minimise gambling harm.